sakshamyep/QuickMusic/README.md

 # QuickMusic

-A simple high quality stable discord music bot.
+A simple and high quality discord music bot.

 # Features